robinsalehjan/trendinghashtaggraph/README.md

 # Run with Docker

+1. Clone the repository: `git clone https://github.com/robinsalehjan/trendinghashtaggraph.git && cd trendinghashtaggraph`

-1. Make sure to create a `env.list` file with the content:
+2. Make sure to create a `env.list` file with the contents of:
 ```
 PORT=8080
 REPLACE_OS_VARS=true